 Ray Booth: Evocative Interiors: Super high-end interior photos.
 Not my style.
 Mahogany ceilings can look nice but they’re not really in the cards for most people.

 Home Body: Sort of a how-to, but for the most part it was more useful for the pretty visuals rather than the hard-advice.
 Joanna Gaines and a lot of her clients have a similar aesthetic to ours (rustic/modern), so it struck a chord with us.

 Cabin Porn: This focuses on small, handbuilt cabins.
 So not exactly what we’re going for in terms of building plan, but nice inspiration for simple structures in pretty places.
 They also have an Inside version.

-House: This is a great nonfiction narrative of the author, Tracy Kidder, building her home.
+House: This is a great nonfiction narrative of a couple building their home.
 It covers the ongoing discussions and negotiations between the owners, the architect, and the builders.
 It certainly isn’t a how-to, but it gives some great insights on what the “flow” of the homebuilding process can look like, including both the hardships and the triumphs.

 A Place of my Own: Another narrative of a building process.
 In this one, the author is building his own writing studio with the help of an architect and a sometimes-handyman.
 It doesn’t reflect the true homebuilding process like House does, but it’s a good reminder of the dreams-to-reality aspect of building a home.

 One of the reasons we created this blog was because it was hard to find much information about the home-building process.
 Particularly on a nitty-gritty level.
 And of the blogs and books that talked in detail about the process, few talked specifics when it came to money.
 Nevertheless, here are some sources we did find helpful: